Monday, June 26, 2006

 As I have written previously, I think Robert Putnam's worry about declining social connections among neighbors may be warranted:

-... in a number of contexts, market institutions have replaced social institutions substantially changing the returns to many forms of social investment and thus the composition of social capital.
+So when developing a list of all the benefits of imposing a gas tax, one may be able to include a small additional benefit from any potential positive social externalities stemming from the increase in social investments among carpoolers from the same neighborhoods or communities.... in a number of contexts, market institutions have replaced social institutions substantially changing the returns to many forms of social investment and thus the composition of social capital.
 Such changes are clearly apparent in individuals' neighborhoods.
 Today, people rely on their neighbors for a smaller set of favors, and thus people are less inclined to "grin and bear" socializing with the random people who happen to live nearby.
 Instead, they choose to socialize with people who they know they like and who, because they have a great deal of shared interests, will involve them in very enjoyable (high return) activities and experiences.

 These changes don't imply that individuals' stocks of social capital are smaller.
 People are likely to (and do) spend as much or more time engaged in social activities as they used to.
 They are likely to have as many or more social ties then they used to.
 However, who they are tied to, what ties them together, and the social skills necessary to make and maintain useful social ties have probably changed.
 Specifically, we have fewer ties to those who randomly share the same space.
 Thus Putnam may be right to worry.
 Many problems require collective action among neighbors and the coordination necessary to solve these issues is hindered by an absence of social ties among neighbors.
 Specifically without norms of trust and reciprocity people are unwilling to compromise, skeptical of others motives, and lacking familiarity with certain social skills and manners that help govern the process.